 Join this summer holiday and enjoy eight days of adventure in Iceland!
-With one trip you can cross hiking on the largest glacier in Europe, going inside a volcano, sailing among icebergs, walking behind a waterfall, and many more surreal experiences off your bucket list.
+During a single trip, you can hike on the largest glacier in Europe, explore the insides of a volcano, sail amongst icebergs, walk behind a waterfall, and experience many more activities under the Arctic Circle.

-Over the span of eight days and seven nights, we will take you along the south coast to famous places of natural beauty, such as the Golden Circle, Reynisfjara black sand beach, and the Jökulsárlón glacier lagoon.
+Over the span of eight days and seven nights, you will be taken along the picturesque South Coast to famous places of natural beauty, such as the Golden Circle sightseeing route, Reynisfjara black sand beach, and the Jökulsárlón glacier lagoon.
 This package also offers you the chance to fly to the north to visit Lake Mývatn or head west to the great Snæfellsnes peninsula.

-If you want to experience the fire side of Iceland and witness as many volcanos, craters, and geothermal activities as possible, you should not miss out on the Þríhnjúkagígur volcano tour, which sports the only place on earth that you can go inside of a volcano.
+If you want to experience the firey side of Iceland and witness as many volcanos, craters, and geothermal fissures as possible, you should not miss out on the Þríhnjúkagígur volcano tour, which boasts the only place on earth that you can go inside of a volcano.

 Another thrilling option is to take off to the north for Day 6.
 The moon-like landscape of Lake Myvatn and its surrounding areas will make you feel like an astronaut on an interstellar space mission.

 If you want something more romantic and picturesque, head off to Snaefellsnes peninsula in the west, often referred to as "Iceland in miniature."
 Walk around the cute fishing villages and visit Mount Kirkjufell, and you will end the day with a refreshed spirit and some beautiful photos!

 If you've tired yourself out with all this activity by Day 7, you can stay in the city and explore the cafés and souvenir shops of Reykjavik.
 Or, if you're determined to see it all, you can take a day trip to Snæfellsnes peninsula for more scenes bursting with nature's beauty.